Custom formulas: Syntax and definitions

 You can also use custom formulas to uncover how many more times users in one cohort trigger a particular event than do users in another cohort.

 To compare a metric between two different cohorts or user segments, add the number of the segment to the letter designating the event: UNIQUES(A1)/UNIQUES(A2).
-This will display a ratio of the performance of your cohorts on the same event as a single plotted line on your graph.
+This displays a ratio of the performance of your cohorts on the same event as a single plotted line on your graph.

 custom_forumlas_2.png